shivannis/xandr-docs-public/xandr-docs/articles/invest/onboarding-your-audience-data.md

 ---

-# Onboarding your audience data in Microsoft Invest
+# Microsoft Invest - Onboarding your audience data

 There are three ways to onboard your audience data: